"The Book of 2 Samuel" — Bible-Study Summary with Videos

 Before delving into the text of the second book of Samuel, we'll answer a few preliminary questions to help familiarize you with the accounts therein of key people appearing in this book.
-To help familiarize yourself with them, open this PDF file of their mini bios.
+To help familiarize yourself with them, see this PDF collection of their mini bios.

 Who was David?
 David is a figure in the Old Testament who played a key role in this narrative, which depicts the transition from the period of biblical judges to the institution of kings, as highlighted by the first kingdom of Israel under Saul.
 Add to that the transition of kingship and leadership from Saul to David.

 In the Hebrew Bible, David is described as the second king of the United Kingdom of Israel and Judah.
 In the biblical narrative, he was a young shepherd who first gained fame as a musician, later by killing Goliath.
 He became a favorite of King Saul and a close friend of Saul's son Jonathan.